junron/writeups/cyberthon-2021/zero-mart.md

 Because `os.system("ls")` returns `0`, and `0` is not a dictionary, the process crashes.
 During the CTF, I tried several different ways of exfiltrating the flag from the server, such as reverse shell and HTTP requests but none were successful :<.

-The challenge authors may have decided to make it harder by blocking all network connections out of the service.
+The challenge authors may have decided to make it harder by blocking all network connections out of the service^.
 Anyway, we can still transfer data out through the service itself.

 ```python
 class Exploit: